Get insider access

 Sennheiser HD 560S

-The Sennheiser HD 560S are slightly better headphones for neutral sound than the Sennheiser HD 6XX.
-The 560S are more comfortable, have a neutral and accurate sound profile, and their passive soundstage performance is a bit better.
-However, the 6XX are better built.
+For most people, the Sennheiser HD 560S are slightly better headphones than the Sennheiser HD 6XX, but it depends on usage.
+The 560S are more comfortable, and their passive soundstage performance is a bit better.
+They also don't require a headphone to drive them adequately.
+However, the 6XX are better built and may appeal to those who want audio professional-style headphones.

 Sennheiser HD 600